Sarmentor/CAOS-EXPERIMENTS/README.md

 ## Background

 The study of chaotic systems has fascinated scientists for decades.
-CAOS theory, which combines Chaos theory and Order theory, provides a framework to understand the behavior of complex systems that exhibit sensitivity to initial conditions.
+CAOS theory, which combines Chaos theory and Order theory, provides a framework for understanding the behavior of complex systems that exhibit sensitivity to initial conditions.
 This theory has found applications in various fields, including Physics, Biology, Chemistry, and Engineering.

 In this repository, we aim to explore the applications of CAOS theory in conjunction with other concepts from Physics and Life Sciences.
 By merging these disciplines, we hope to enhance our understanding of the underlying principles that govern the behavior of complex systems.